robmarkcole/resent18-from-scratch/README.md

 # resent18-from-scratch
-Implement [resnet18](https://arxiv.org/abs/1512.03385) following [this article](https://debuggercafe.com/implementing-resnet18-in-pytorch-from-scratch/), then train on remote sensing dataset
+Implement [resnet18](https://arxiv.org/abs/1512.03385) following [this article](https://debuggercafe.com/implementing-resnet18-in-pytorch-from-scratch/), then train on remote sensing dataset following [the second article](https://debuggercafe.com/training-resnet18-from-scratch-using-pytorch/)

-## Notes from article
+## Notes on Resnet implementation
+- Imagenet images are 224x224
 - 5 ResNet models in paper: ResNet18, ResNet34, ResNet50, ResNet101, and ResNet152
 - The numbers in the names of the models represent the total number of convolutional layers
 - four different types of Basic Blocks - the only change that occurs across the Basic Blocks (conv2_x to conv5_x) is in the number of input and output channels